CyVerse-learning-materials/cyverse_austria_workshop/README.rst

 -----

-Etherpad
+Slack
 ````````

-We will use this collaborative document for shared notes and easy exchange of
+We will Slack for shared notes and easy exchange of
 code, feedback, links, etc.: **TBA**

 Agenda